Meaning of starch enables us to better understand the pros and cons of carbohydrates.

 So, what is your BMI?
 This will tell you how important it is to get started on this journey.

 Are you in the dark green?
 Misery lies ahead if you do not do something soon; pain, pills and disability.
-Start today by purchasing some seeds for the garden, buy a packet of dried chickpeas for making your own hummus, see the navigation bar above for a delicious recipe, and find a local farmers' market.
+Start today by purchasing some seeds for the garden, buy a packet of dried chickpeas for making your own hummus and find a local farmers' market.

 Good luck, it can be done.

-Our delicious, low GI hummus recipe, or other legumes, 100-percent real bread and fresh vegetables and fruit straight from the garden or greengrocer is the way I recommend to lose weight.
+Our delicious, low GI hummus recipe, other legumes and 100-percent real bread are the way I recommend to lose weight permanently; and fresh vegetables and fruit straight from the garden or greengrocer.

-It is sustainable, nutritious and absolutely scrumptious; banting the modified way if you insist on a menu plan, is reasonable.
-Better still, just grasp the meaning of starch and follow your own inner sense; those nasty menu plans just do not work; only 5 percent of people one year later have actually lost weight, and many have put on.
+It is sustainable, nutritious and absolutely scrumptious; banting the modified way if you insist on a diet, is reasonable.
+Better still, just grasp the meaning of starch and follow your own inner sense.
+Those nasty menu plans just do not work; only 5 percent of people one year later have actually lost weight and many have put on.

-Let me say it again, it's a dirty four letter word.
-Rather look to this glycemic index calculator to decide which foods are making you fat, and which are kosher.
+Let me say it again, diet is a dirty four letter word.
+Rather look to this glycemic index calculator to decide which foods are making you fat; and which are kosher.

 The way we prepare a starch has a profound effect on the way it is absorbed in the alimentary canal.
 For example, if you have been planting sweet potatoes you will probably be astonished, as I was, to discover that both the glycemic load and the index are dramatically different when comparing boiling vs baked.

-Nutrition is a complex subject, and I hope this contributes to your understanding of the meaning of starch.
+Nutrition is a complex subject; I hope this contributes to your understanding of the meaning of starch.

-Understanding these matters is what better wellness is all about; grasping why simple carbohydrates are not all bad, and complex starches are not all good, is part of it.
+Understanding these matters is what better wellness is all about; grasping why simple carbohydrates are not all bad and complex starches are not all good.

 You can read more about this anathema at simple vs complex carbohydrate.

-Noleen's liver and muscles are unable to utilise blood sugar in the normal way; she is insulin resistant.
-It is partly genetic but also induced by food high in sugar and refined starches; chronic carbohydrate over-consumption.
-I suspect she has a sweet tooth, but Jack loves a spicy-dish.
+Noleen's liver and muscles are unable to utilise blood glucose in the normal way; she is insulin resistant.
+It is partly genetic but largely induced by food high in sugar and refined starches; chronic carbohydrate over-consumption.
+I suspect she has a sweet tooth but Jack loves a spicy-dish.

-Probably as a child she was allowed unlimited candy and ice-cream, but Jack's mother said that he could only have treats now and then; researchers have found that the microbiome is established in early childhood.
+Probably as a young girl she was allowed unlimited candy and ice-cream but Jack's mother said that he could only have treats now and then; researchers have found that the microbiome is established in early childhood.
 Noleen was unwittingly programmed to be obese.

 Noleen should certainly know how to test for prediabetes.
 The best examination is the HbA1c.
 It should be below 5,5%.